BitMEX/api-connectors/official-ws/delta-server/README.md

 BitMEX-Delta-Server, by default, subscribes to the data streams specified in `config.js`.
 Copy `config.example.js` to `config.js` to get started.

-By default, this tool only connects to the `XBT24H` stream.
+By default, this tool only connects to the `XBTUSD` stream.
 Add other contracts as needed.
 A list of open instruments is available via [this endpoint](https://www.bitmex.com:443/api/v1/instrument?filter=%7B%22state%22%3A%20%22Open%22%7D).

 Like the public API, you can also use symbol aliases, such as `XBT:daily`, and `XBT:weekly`.
 The